Evangelion: 3.0+1.0 Thrice Upon a Time: Critical response

 In contrast to the negative receptions of its predecessor Evangelion: 3.0 You Can (Not) Redo, Western critical reception has been extremely positive.
-As of December 2022, it holds a 100% score and an average score of 8.60/10 on review aggregator Rotten Tomatoes with 21 reviews.
+As of January 2024, it holds a 100% score and an average score of 8.60/10 on review aggregator Rotten Tomatoes with 29 reviews.
 The website's critic consensus states, "With its characteristic boldness, Evangelion:3.0+1.01 more than thricely rewards fans with a cathartic finale to the 26-year-old iconic anime tale."
 According to Metacritic, which calculated a weighted average score of 84 out of 100 based on 7 critics reviews, the film received "universal acclaim".
 Richard Eisenbeis of Anime News Network noted the film's close connections with End of Evangelion on a thematic and narrative level and praised its characterization, while also noting its different themes, but criticized its world-building, and also the lack of development given to Mari to justify her role in the plot.
 Kyle McLain of IGN praised the film for having themes of maturity, hope and positivity, but disliked the final act as "inscrutable".
 Matt Schley of The Japan Times shared his opinion, saying: "Thrice is not the charm for those hoping for a definitive, easy-to-understand ending for Evangelion.
 Like its predecessors, 3.0+1.0 raises more questions than it answers.
 Time is a circle."
 Justin Harrison of The Spool called it "a deeply moving motion picture".
 SoraNews24 expressed puzzlement at the ending, but noted the film is "complex, hits different people in different ways, and is something that immediately triggers a repeat-viewing reaction".
 Crunchyroll's Daryl Harding noticed the film "goes pretty meta" and praised its direction, but repeatedly criticized the animation.
 Otaquest's Chris Cimi noted the film builds an aesthetic that is meaningfully different from the series' "iconic visual language", to a point of contention: "The CG sure does look like CG".
 Andrew Osmond of NEO felt that although there were things about the film that felt "indulgent, pandering, and flat-out dumb", he felt satisfied with the film, noting a resolution of Evangelion's baseline conflict, and felt the film managed to synthesize Anno's previous efforts into a coherent and touching ending.
 Although he believed the Evangelion franchise has been "bolder and more brilliant in the past", he stated that the film "brings it to a beautiful ending".

 The film has won the 45th Japan Academy Film Prize, and animated film categories at the Tokyo Anime Film Festival, with Anno winning the original screenplay and director categories.

+The film ranks on Rotten Tomatoes' Best Science Fiction Movies of 2021.